-- i. behave honestly and with integrity and report other Representatives who are behaving - ii. dishonestly; - iii. carry out your work with integrity and to a high standard; - iv. operate within the law at all times; - v. follow the policies of the Group; and - vi. act in an appropriate business-like manner when representing the Group in public forums, consistent with the objectives of the Snowdome Group.
+- i. behave honestly and with integrity and report other Representatives who are behaving dishonestly; - ii. carry out your work with integrity and to a high standard; - iii. operate within the law at all times; - iv. follow the policies of the Group; and - v. act in an appropriate business-like manner when representing the Group in public forums, consistent with the objectives of the Snowdome Group.

-4.2.4 Compliance with Laws
+Compliance with Laws